María Libertad Gómez Garriga: Career

 Gómez Garriga taught elementary school for several years; she was also trained as an accountant and active in rural labor organizations.
 She was director of a tobacco cooperative; in 1929, she and other activists founded a bank for women.
 In 1932, she was elected to a leadership position on the Puerto Rican Liberal Party, but soon her wing of the party split off to become the Popular Democratic Party (PPD).
 After several years working in politics, she was elected to the Puerto Rican House of Representatives in 1940, representing the district of Utuado.
 She worked particularly on education issues and civil rights, and was pro-independence.
 For one month in 1945, during a time of transition, she was President of the House, the first woman to hold that position.
 She was re-elected to her seat three times, and won her last election to the House of Representatives in 1952.
 She was the only woman in the Constitutional Convention of Puerto Rico, formed in 1951, and the only woman to sign the 1952 Constitution.

-She ran unsuccessfully for the Senate of Puerto Rico in 1956, and resigned her positions in the Popular Democratic party after that.
+She ran unsuccessfully for the Senate of Puerto Rico in 1956 and resigned her positions in the Popular Democratic party after that.

 Personal life and legacy

-Gómez died in 1961, aged 72 years.
+Gómez Garriga died in 1961, aged 72 years.
 She is one of the twelve women honored with a plaque in the "Plaza en Honor a la Mujer Puertorriqueña" (Plaza in Honor of Puerto Rican Women) in San Juan.
 There is a public upper elementary school named for María Libertad Gómez Garriga in Utuado.
 There is also a middle school named for Gómez, in Toa Baja, Puerto Rico.